Unit Assessment Procedures

 7. Verification of fail grades.
-In addition to quality assurance requirements of these procedures, and rule 2.2, each faculty must have a specified procedure for verifying all fail grades of a unit.
+In addition to quality assurance requirements set out in section H2 and H4, each faculty must have a specified procedure for verifying all fail grades of a unit.
 This may include:

 - double marking of failed assignments and exam scripts of the student concerned; or

 8.1.
 Each semester Examinations Services must publish information for faculties regarding the date by which all final results will be uploaded to the student management system.